 Any site search that’s resulting in a 100% search exit rate, or that has a Time after Search of 0:00 is likely returning irrelevant results, or perhaps no results at all.
 There’s a good chance that some of these searches are synonyms for products that you sell.
 For example, if you sell pajama tops, but “PJ tops” is not in your product data, the search engine won’t understand that these two searches are for the same items.

 There are multiple ways to fix this.
 First, in your shopping cart dashboard, you may have the option of programming synonyms.
 This is, by far, the simplest option.

 Second, you could manually add the keyword “PJ” to all pajama tops and bottoms.
 This would likely take a very long time and would require that you remember to do this with future products.
 To be clear, this is an overly simplified example, but the concept should apply to any store.

 2. Manage Redirects

 In addition to programming synonyms, redirects are another great way to get site searches onto the right pages.
 For example in some industries, it’s very common for shoppers to search for brand names.
-In apparel, for instance, it’s common to see searches for “Nike”.
+In the power tool industry, for instance, it’s common to see searches for “DeWalt”.

 This tactic can be used not only for brand pages, but for any site search that is taking users to pages that aren’t helpful.
 If your search engine doesn’t support content searches, you could use redirects to take people to your policies, shipping, and contact us pages when they search for those terms.
 There are a lot of uses for these redirects that most retailers don’t fully utilize.
 Using the report in Google Analytics mentioned earlier can help you get an idea of what redirects would be useful.